nishant8BITS/nishantkr.com/content/blog/demo01/index.md

 `State: Inprogress`

-Often we create the architectural diagram as a part of the technical documentation process to reflect the internal state of the application.
+This is test Often we create the architectural diagram as a part of the technical documentation process to reflect the internal state of the application.
 Still, in most cases, we don't do it properly.
 The diagram we ended up can be very comprehensive to extremely vague to understand and maintain.